How to Build an Agile Software Development Team for Your Business

 A step-by-step approach that leaves nothing to chance is your best opportunity for success.
 Your Sprint retrospective is when you’ll determine how well your strategy has worked.
 The more projects and Sprints you do, the better you and your team will likely become with them.
 The Agile development environment thrives on cooperation and experience.

-Software Development Team Structure in Agile
+Agile Software Development Team Structure

 Hence, the common Agile software development team structure includes the following roles: